UPDATED December 5, 2023–When you’re wondering where to stay in Albuquerque NM, simply ask your favorite travel writer.

 3.)
 Best Place To Stay in Albuquerque New Mexico: HOTEL PARQ CENTRAL

-Initially constructed in 1926, Italian-inspired architecture graces the Hotel Parq Central, enhanced with a warm, welcoming interior emphasizing polished stone tiles, hardwood floors, a cozy fireplace, and luxurious leather chairs.
+Initially constructed in 1926, the Hotel Parq Central is graced by Italian-inspired architecture, enhanced with a warm, welcoming interior emphasizing polished stone tiles, hardwood floors, a cozy fireplace, and luxurious leather chairs.

-Located just one mile from downtown Albuquerque, this locally owned luxury boutique hotel boasts the friendly Apothecary rooftop lounge serving savory small plates, signature roaring 20s cocktails, with panoramic sunset views, but the location holds a dark secret.
+Located just one mile from downtown Albuquerque, this locally owned luxury boutique hotel boasts the friendly Apothecary rooftop lounge serving savory small plates and signature roaring 20s cocktails with panoramic sunset views.
+However, the location holds a dark secret.

 Haunted hotel rooms in Albuquerque NM?